heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/PageRank.md

 #TODO #A
 PageRank is an algorithm used to rank web pages.
-PageRank outputs the probability that for any web page, a person clicking on random links in web pages will arrive at that web page.
-Therefore, the sum of PageRank of all web pages is equal to 1.
+PageRank was designed and is used by Google.
+PageRank outputs the probability that a person randomly clicking on links in web pages will arrive at a particular page, and so the sum of PageRank of all web pages is equal to 1.
 If the imaginary person reaches a webpage which has no outgoing links, they randomly go to any web page.

+Additionally, PageRank takes into account that a person clicking links will eventually stop clicking.
+This probability that the person stops clicking, and then goes to another random web page is called the damping factor, represented as $d$.

+The formula for the PageRank value of a node is
+$$
+\text{PR}(n)=\frac{1-d}{N}+d(\sum_{u\in V_{n}}\frac{\text{PR}(u)}{\text{L}(u)})
+$$
+where $N$ is the total number of nodes in the graph, $V_n$ is the set of nodes in the graph that link to $n$, and $\text{L}(n)$ is the number of outgoing links of u.

+The PageRank values are then repeatedly calculated until the values converge, giving the final PageRank values.

+For those that have done General Maths, PageRank can be thought of as a transition matrix, repeatedly multiplying a column vector where each value is $\frac{1}{\text{node count}}$, until the steady-state matrix is found.

 Python Implementation:
 ```python